Category: AI

 We optimized our headers, counted our keywords, and begged for backlinks—all to rank on the first page of Google.
 We were optimizing for Search.

-The era of Search is ending.
-The era of Synthesis has begun.
+The era of Search is transforming.
+An era of Synthesis has begun.

 Google knows this and has Gemini standing right out on the front porch, answering questions directly.